-If the Board approves these garden proposals, the next steps would be for each garden to:
+If the Board approves this garden proposal, the next steps will be to:

 - 1. Produce final design that meets Park Board requirements; - 2.
 Submit final design to General Manager for review and approval; - 3.
 Enter into license agreement; - 4.
-Garden construction can begin.
+Garden construction.